-Keep reading to learn about the various benefits of adding prunes to your diet.
+Keep reading to learn about the benefits of adding prunes to your diet.

 Constipation is a condition that affects your gastrointestinal system, making it difficult to have a bowel movement.
-While everyone’s regular bowel movements vary, if you haven’t passed stool in two or three days, you may be constipated.
+Everyone’s regular bowel movements vary, but if you haven’t passed stool in two or three days, you may be constipated.

 There are a number of reasons you may be constipated.
 These include: